Roan-Schellingerhout/AML_project/README.md

 All the code used by team 25 for the AML food recognition project.

-Each Jupyter notebook contains a model that is used to then predict the labels of the foods on their own and later the models and their outputs are used in the ensemble.
+Each Jupyter notebook contains a model that is used to predict the labels of the foods on their own.
+The outputs of all models and the models themselves were then later used in the ensemble.

 The models used in the project are:
 - Resnet 18